 Retrieving objects

-The API expects the local name of the identifier as a path parameter and optimally a namespace query parameter if the identifier is an external one.
-In addition, there are additional a couple of query parameters to specify what should be returned.
+The API expects the identifier's local name as a path parameter and, optionally, a namespace query parameter if the identifier is external.
+In addition, a couple of query parameters specify what should be returned.

 The retrieval operation, by default, identifies the domain specification with which the object was inserted and then builds a query to retrieve all properties in such domain specification.
-If the domain specification is well linked to other domain specifications and/or contains many nested properties, then the retrieval operation might require more time.
-In certain cases it could also lead to a timeout if the number of nested properties are too large.
+The retrieval operation might require more time if the domain specification is well-linked to other domain specifications and/or contains many nested properties.
+In certain cases, it could also lead to a timeout if the number of nested properties is too large.

-Another option is to use so called projection domain specifications which specify what properties are relevant and should be retrieved.
+In such a case, retrieving only the first or second hop of properties for an identifier and retrieving additional objects is more efficient.
+An additional option is to use projection domain specifications that specify what properties are relevant and should be retrieved.

 Relevant API parameters for the optimisation

-• Header parameter X-HOP: integer to define to which depth the properties of an identifier should be retrieved ( we recommend to set it to 2)
+• X-HOP: integer Header parameter, to define to which depth the properties of an identifier should be retrieved ( we recommend setting it to 2 or lower)

 Example calls